Timeless' second season makes the most of its new lease on life.

 Timeless continues its awesome trend of highlighting unsung minority figures in history.
 The first few episodes featured Nobel prize-winning scientist Marie Curie, African-American NASCAR driver Wendell Scott, movie star slash inventor Hedy Lamarr and the outspoken, persecuted women of the Salem trials.
 I really love this aspect of the show and look forward to seeing more overlooked stories told.

-Where the show is weakest is on the logic front.
-Why exactly Rittenhouse needs sleeper agents when they have a time machine is a bit of a head-scratcher.
-It's a bit hard to swallow that a WWI nobody was the mastermind behind a time travel takeover.
+There are still a few thorny, unanswered questions.
+Why Rittenhouse needs sleeper agents when they have a time machine is a bit of a head-scratcher.
+How did a WWI nobody soldier dream up a time travel manifesto?
 And I'm no historian, but surely there are more effective ways to mess with history than stealing Citizen Kane.
+(But that's forgivable since it was an excuse for the team to visit the golden age of Hollywood).

 Still, Timeless is much improved over its first season.
 With endearing characters and solid plotting, each episode offers a fun romp through history.